AzCopey/ICResult/README.md

 false is returned an error presumably occurred internally, but we have no access to what caused it.

-Some systems may print to the console the internal error, however this becomes a problem when the consumer of of the method gracefully handles the error.
+Some systems may print the internal error to the console, however this becomes a problem when the consumer of the method gracefully handles the error.
 The printed internal error is now no longer relevant and becomes spam.
 It can obscure other genuine errors.